 †To support addictions we fund one addiction treatment programme per membership lifetime.
 To support chronic mental health conditions (conditions which recur) we have removed restrictions on cover from June 2019.
 If you joined Bupa, or renewed your policy, before June 2019, there will be still be restrictions on chronic mental health cover until your next renewal.
 Please call us if you would like to discuss the benefit limits on your policy.

 ††Direct Access telephone services are available as long as the symptoms are covered under the policy.
-If your cover excludes conditions you had before your policy started, we’ll ask you to provide evidence from your GP that your symptoms are not pre-existing for a period of up to two years from policy start date (or five years in the case of mental health).
+If your cover excludes conditions you had before your policy started, we’ll ask you to provide evidence from your GP that your symptoms are not pre-existing for a period of up to two years from policy start date (or up to five years in the case of mental health).
 We can then refer you to a consultant or therapist through the Direct Access service.
 Always call us first to check your eligibility.

 Bupa health insurance is provided by Bupa Insurance Limited.
 Registered in England and Wales No. 3956433.
 Bupa Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Arranged and administered by Bupa Insurance Services Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No. 3829851.
 Registered office: 1 Angel Court, London EC2R 7HJ.